mshoush/conformal-prescriptive-monitoring/README.md

                                      python  plot_EQ1.py <dataname>

-* Collect results according to EQ1 by running the following script and replace dataname with "bpic2012" or "bpic2017".
+* Collect results according to EQ2 by running the following "plot_paper_all.ipynb" notebook.

-                                     python  plot_EQ1.py <dataname>